 The law is silent as to what penalty an organization may face if it fails to provide required insurance information.

-Governor Hochul’s agreement to sign the legislation was reportedly accompanied by an approval memorandum, which explained that the Governor signed the legislation based on “an agreement with the Legislature to ensure that the scopes of the insurance coverage information that parties must provide is properly tailored for the intended purpose.”
-The amended bill is now waiting for formal presentation to both the Senate and the Assembly.
-If S7882 is passed and signed, the amendments would modify the Act as follows:
+Governor Hochul’s agreement to sign the legislation was reportedly accompanied by an approval memorandum, which explained that the Governor signed the legislation based on “an agreement with the Legislature to ensure that the scope of the insurance coverage information that parties must provide is properly tailored for the intended purpose.”
+Based on available information, Governor Hochul’s redlines to the bill may make several critical changes, including:

-- Limiting disclosures to only insurance policies that "relate to the claim being litigated."
+- Limiting the “policies, contracts or agreements” that must be disclosed to only those that “relate to the claim being litigated.”

-- Only the name and email address of a person responsible for adjusting the claim must be provided.
+- Only the name, not telephone number, and email address of “an assigned individual responsible for adjusting the claim at issue” must be disclosed.

 As currently drafted, the law’s heightened and mandatory disclosure requirements may impose a significant burden on defendants and their counsel to make extensive disclosures and monitor for changes impacting disclosures.
 Clients should be mindful of the disclosure burdens this law places on defendants.
 In addition to the procedural burdens, including the ongoing disclosure obligations, there are significant burdens that will vary depending on the subject matter of the litigation and the types of insurance policies at issue.
 For example: